 Who to Use as a Reference

-Another option, if you are short on references because of a limited work history, is to use a personal reference who can attest to your character and abilities (such a teacher, pastor, or club sponsor).
+If you are short on references because of a limited work history, use a personal reference who can attest to your character and abilities (such as a teacher, pastor, or club sponsor).

 Permission and Confidentiality